gsh199449/stickerchat/README.md

 `npy_stickers`: is a directory which stores all the sticker set.
 Each sticker is convered into a numpy matrix and stored in an `.npy` file.

 `inception_v3*`: are the checkpoint files which stores the parameter of the Inception_V3 model.
+The parameters in this checkpoint is copied from the checkpoint released by TensorFlow.
+But the original checkpoint file released by TensorFlow can not be used at this project, since we change the name scope of the variables to load in our model.

 `release_test.json`: test dataset, contains 10000 lines.